-In accordance with provisions of the Pari-Mutuel Wagering and Racing Law, and in accordance with the Fund's established and uniformly applied stallion cooperative advertising program, members of the Fund's management and board of directors receive awards payments and/or advertising reimbursements in the ordinary course of the Fund's activities.
+The Fund's established award and reimbursement programs are available to any individual or company meeting the eligibility requirements.
+At various times, members of the Fund's management and board of directors receive award payments and/or advertising reimbursements in accordance with the established programs in the normal course of the Fund's activity.